Kevin O'Connell · Product Designer

 The sphere runs on desktop, tablet, and phone — the same single file, no separate builds.
 On desktop the experience is mouse-driven: drag to spin, hover to identify cards, click to zoom.
 On mobile the interaction shifts to touch, the spread stacks vertically and scrolls as a single full-screen panel, and the wide arc animations are replaced with straight zoom transitions that read more cleanly on a narrow viewport.

-The more durable outcome is what the project confirmed about how I want to work.
-The combination of creative direction, domain curiosity, and close collaboration with an AI model produced something I could not have built any other way — and produced it in weeks rather than the months a conventional development process would have required.
-The speed at which an idea can become a working experience is going to change what gets made, and who makes it.
+The combination of creative direction, interest in a wide variety of domains, and close collaboration with an AI model produced something I could not have built any other way.
+It came together in weeks rather than the months a conventional development process would have required.

 The Thoth deck sits within the same Western esoteric tradition as Theosophy.
 Viewed through that lens, the Tarot Sphere could be considered a thought-form — a physical or virtual manifestation of a concept from the human mind.